TENX-S/rand_key/README.md

 ## ATTENTION!

-**Do not** try a very large number, even it's programly allowed, like `i128::MAX`, unless you got extremely large RAM and great CPU, or you may got a **blue screen or any unpredictable behaviour** that will harm your computer hardware or unsaved files since you don't [set a right `UNIT` number](https://docs.rs/rand_pwd/1.1.2/rand_pwd/#the-unit-field).
+**Do not** try a very large number, even it's allowed, like `i128::MAX`, unless you got extremely large RAM and great CPU, or you may got a **blue screen or any unpredictable behaviour** that will harm your computer hardware or unsaved files since you don't [set a right `UNIT` number](https://docs.rs/rand_pwd/1.1.3/rand_pwd/#the-unit-field).

-**UNDER ANY CIRCUMSTANCES YOU USE THIS CRATE AND THE RESULT IT LEAD TO, NO ONE WILL BE RESPONSIBLE FOR YOU BEHAVIOURS.**

 ## Usage